 The workshop centers on two main things: discovery and alignment.
 First, a facilitator helps your team dig in to understand what your customers actually care about.
 This often involves teaching the principles of value-based selling, which is a method for connecting your product's features to real financial outcomes for the customer.
 It’s about showing the return on investment, not just listing what your product does.
 The second component is alignment.
 The workshop helps you identify the specific challenges your customers face and map out how your solution directly solves those problems, creating a shared understanding and a consistent message for the entire team.

-A Look at the Structure and Timeline
+Mapping Out the Workshop Structure and Timeline

 A proper value workshop isn't a quick fix or a single-day event.
 A full sales performance assessment typically takes three to four weeks to conduct a thorough diagnosis.
 During this time, a facilitator will review your data, interview team members, and analyze your current processes to get a clear picture of what's happening.
 The great part is that you'll get immediate clarity on the core issues holding your team back.
 From there, you can expect to see real, noticeable improvements in key sales activities, like generating new leads and advancing deals, within about 60 days of putting the new plan into action.